 ith 11:04 left to play in the first quarter, Tim Patillo blocked a punt and returned it four yards for a touchdown, igniting a high-scoring first half.
-Ohio State took a 21-7 lead early in the second quarter, but BYU rallied behind John Walsh, who finished the game passing for 389 yards with three touchdowns and tied the game at 21 going into halftime.
+Ohio State took a 21-7 lead early in the second quarter, but BYU rallied behind John Walsh, who finished the game passing for 389 yards with three touchfinished the game passing for 389 yards with three touchdowns and tied the game at 21 going into halftime.